SCHOOL HANDBOOK

 OTHER

-Dance shoes are not to be worn outside to keep outside oils and debris off the dancefloor.
+o Dance shoes are not to be worn outside to keep outside oils and debris off the dance floor.

 16. Rules:

-k.
-Profanity, unsportsmanlike conduct, and or gossip will not be tolerated by dancers and parents alike.
-This should go with-out saying.
+k) Profanity, unsportsmanlike conduct, and gossip will not be tolerated by dancers and parents alike.
+This should go without saying.

 17. Photo Release: Dancers unnamed images are frequently used on our website and in our social media and advertising.
 You may opt out of public images in your portal account if you do not want your dancers image shared publicly.
 Please also email the director if you opt out.
 You can find performance images on our Facebook and Instagram accounts and are free to repost at will without tagging.